NativeScript/docs-v7/ui/styling.md

 </StackLayout>
 ```

 * (>) - A direct child selector.
-Using the previous example if the CSS is changed to:
+Using the previous example, if the CSS is changed to:

 ```CSS
 StackLayout > Button { background-color: blue; }